chris-prener/areal/index.md

 ### *Joural of Open Souce Software* Article
 An [article](http://joss.theoj.org/papers/10.21105/joss.01221) describing `areal`'s approach to areal weighted interpolation has been published in the [*The Journal of Open Source Software*](http://joss.theoj.org/).
 The article includes benchmarking of `areal` performance on several data sets.
 Please [cite the paper](authors.html) if you use `areal` in your work!

-### What is New in v0.1.6?
-This version contains updates under the hood to make it compatible with `dplyr`'s v1.0 release!

 ## Quick Start
 If the `sf` package is already installed, the easiest way to get `areal` is to install it from CRAN: